 This exhibition is an international collaboration featuring five artists, from UK and around the world: Smogware’s provocative teacups coloured with smog-stained glazes, Kim Abeles’s challenging work allowing ambient particulate matter to fall on commemorative plates revealing portraits of world leaders and their statements on air quality.
 Glaze specialist Linda Bloomfield represents lichen in glazes, as early-indicators of air pollution, Jasmine Pradissitto sculpts poignantly in Noxtek, a ceramic geopolymer capable of absorbing nitrogen dioxide and Jo Pearl combines ceramics with clay animation to bring to life the sensation of gasping for breath.

-Have a look at all the interviews with the artist of “On Air” at our Smogware_London Instagram page.
+Have a look at all the dialogues with the artists of ‘On Air’ and other guests at our Smogware Instagram page.

 This exhibition is made possible thanks to the kind support of the Embassy of the Kingdom of the Netherlands and the Craft Potters Association.